itstriolink/osm-extractor/README.md

 Installation
 ------
 * Download the latest release of the extension from project [releases](https://gitlab.com/labiangashi/osm-extractor/-/releases) as an archived folder (.zip or .tgz)
-* Unzip the folder into OpenRefine's installation folder, for more information on how to do that, visit OpenRefine's official documentation
+* Unzip the folder into OpenRefine's _/extensions_ folder.

+For more information on how to install extensions, visit OpenRefine's [official documentation](https://docs.openrefine.org/manual/installing#installing-extensions)

 Usage
 ------